 Elite athletes are competitors who may have worked their entire career to reach the championship game.
 Often, players will try to play through injuries if possible, especially in big games.
 The decision for team physicians and players regarding playing with injuries is based upon two important questions about safety:

 - Will playing with this injury be harmful to the player’s future health and career?

-- Does the injury prevent the player from performing at their level of play and prevent them from being able to adequately protect themselves during play?
+- Does the injury prevent the player from being able to protect during play?

 While injuries may broadly be grouped as either acute or overuse, the majority of football-related injuries are acute.
 In fact, a recent article that looked at the types of injuries occurring in the NFL found that the majority (62%) occurred in the lower extremity, with the knee and ankle most affected.
 Despite the acute nature of many of these injuries, there are things that can be done to limit injuries, such as maximizing recovery and providing a strength and conditioning program to maintain adequate protective strength.

 It is very important that we consider the role of fatigue in injury prevention.
 Similar to the skier who is more prone to injury near the end of the day due to fatigue of their protective musculature, a football player’s tired muscles do not respond as rapidly or with the same force leaving them susceptible to injury.
 In the leg, for example, decreased muscular control that accompanies fatigue may increase the risk of ligament injuries during pivoting and twisting activities.
 Adequate rest to allow muscle recover is very important and NFL teams build in modifications to their training regimens to combat fatigue.